ruc-practical-ai/fall-2024-class-04/README.md

 To use this repository via codespaces simply click on the `code` &rarr; `codespaces` &rarr; `create codespace on main` buttons.

 Once the codespace is open in the browser, click the three bars in the top left corner and select `Open in VS Code Desktop`.

-Widgets might work better when using VS Code Desktop vs. in the browser.

-Note the codespace might take a long time to build.
-This is usually due to TexLive dependencies.
-Use `Cmd` / `Ctrl` + `Shift` + `P` &rarr; `Codespaces: View Creation Logs` to check status.

 If required, use `Cmd` / `Ctrl` + `Shift` + `P` &rarr; `Codespaces: Rebuild Container` to rebuild the container.
 Do not use `gh codespace rebuild`.
 This takes a long time since it re-downloads the entire image.